-The Blowdown valve is now opened for the set time and closed.
-A second measure time is started, allowing the sample to cool as before, read the sensor and compare it to the set-points.
+The Blowdown valve is now opened for the set time then closed.
+A second measure time is started, (1 minute) allowing the sample to cool as before, read the sensor and compare it to the set-points.
 As long as it is above the turn off point, the controller will oscillate between the measure and blowdown steps.

-Once the conductivity low level is reached, the Resample timer holds the valve closed until the next cycle starts.
+Once the conductivity low setpoint is reached, the Resample timer holds the valve closed until the next cycle starts.